Keep Up With McLean!

 McLean’s inpatient programs are located on the hospital’s main campus in Belmont, Massachusetts, and at McLean SouthEast in Middleborough, Massachusetts.
 Please visit Maps & Directions for more information on directions, parking, and local accommodations.

 Sometimes visitors can only come to the hospital during a certain time because of work, family, or other obligations.
-Visitors who need to come outside visiting hours should call the nursing station to check with the unit staff about special arrangements for visiting.
+Visitors who need to come outside visiting hours should call the nursing station to check with the program staff about special arrangements for visiting.
 You have the right to refuse visitors.

 Visitors may also bring items that you might want or need during your stay.
 See the checklist found in the Guide to Arriving at McLean Hospital.